nea89o/ModDevWiki/docs/https.md

 #### Avoiding the problem altogether

 There are two easy (almost code less) fixes.
 Use an older certificate authority that has been around for a while, or use a more modern Java version.
 Note that a lot of those older CAs may charge a fee, and even when using an old provider, there is no guarantee that they will give you a certificate signed with one of their older root CAs.
-Maybe you also want to access a website you don't have access to (like GitHub or the hypixel api).
+Maybe you also want to access a website you don't have access to (like GitHub or the Hypixel API).
 Also getting all your users to change the default minecraft java installation is a challenge so obvious, I hope I don't have to explain to anyone.

 #### False hope